ARTICLE 5 of the

 In 2007, the Tulalip Tribes signed a historic agreement with the U.S. Forest Service to foster a strong working partnership and to ensure Tulalip’s treaty rights were protected on ancestral lands that now lie within the national forests.

 Treaty rights encompass more than an opportunity to pick berries, hunt game or harvest fish.
 Having a meaningful role on the ground, in the stewardship of these resources, helps reconnect tribal peoples to these lands and the teachings of their ancestors.
 In 2011, under Tulalip’s MOA, a special Tulalip-Forest Service Co-Stewardship area was designated at swədax̌ali “Place of Mountain Huckleberries”. swədax̌ali is a two square mile area in the Mt.
 Baker-Snoqualmie National Forest where Tulalip and the U.S. Forest Service will work collaboratively to sustain and enhance the area for treaty gathering and other cultural practices.

 Tulalip has actively engaged in conducting research on public lands, and recently secured funding and completed a forest-wide study on the distribution and recreational harvest of huckleberries.

 The Tulalip Tribes organized and hosted a three day inter-tribal symposium at Tulalip’s Hibulb Cultural Center and Natural History Preserve.
 The symposium grew out of our growing concern for the continued supply and availability of plants that are integral to our culture, and the need to ensure commitment on the part of public land managers to provide for sustainable, harvestable plant populations and the meaningful exercise of tribal gathering rights.
-Proceedings from this workshop, include individual presentations, photo gallery., and the following videos:
+Proceedings from this workshop include individual presentations, and the following photo gallery and videos: